The American Plate Number Single Society

 • There is no way that the personnel responsible for overprinting the already-printed 5¢ stamps would have allowed a full pane of misprinted stamps to continue the overprinting process.
 The pane would have been immediately destroyed.

 • It is relatively easy to alter blue ink chemically or by exposure to light.
+Such alterations would not affect the black overprint nor the maginal pencil marking.

 • The stamp itself may not have been altered at all.
 The stamp color might have been altered using any number of graphical software applications.